jayantsharma/judeContent/deleteByValue.md

 unset($foo[$delValue]);
 $foo = array_flip($flippedFoo);
 ```
-Multiple values will be deleted as a side-effect of the `array_flip` call, although some data loss may also possibly occur.
+Multiple values are deleted as a side-effect of the `array_flip` call, although some data loss can possibly occur.

 6. ### Using comparisons and loops